 What skills do employers want?

-Graduate recruiters in the transport and logistics sector require candidates with:
+Graduate recruiters in the sector require candidates with:

 - communication and customer service skills;